 - Comfort items, for example photo of the family, favourite sensory objects, or a special toy.
 It might be helpful to include instructions about how to use them with your child/ young person in case you get separated.

-Other useful resources to help with hospital trips include:
+Here are other useful resources to help with hospital trips.